 It’s been a cold, icy week and we’ve been holed up for a few days.
-Having made it through this winter blast it seemed a hot cocktail was in order to toast the weekend.
-I dusted off this centuries old recipe to make this classic beverage with a bit of an update – one that boasts beautiful spices whipped in creamy butter and luscious vanilla ice cream, swirled into a dark, exotic rum.
+Having made it through this winter blast it seemed a hot cocktail was in order to toast the upcoming weekend and ready ourselves for the next round of chilly weather.
+I dusted off this centuries old recipe to make this classic beverage with a bit of an update, boasting beautiful spices whipped in creamy butter and luscious vanilla ice cream, swirled into a dark, exotic rum.

 Stir a small scoop or two of this decadent batter into a mug along with dark rum, add a splash of boiling water to warm things up.